bd6981/crud/README.md

 ### Codebase Review (10 min)

-Pick a partner!
-Then, spend the next 10 minutes looking over the codebase together.
+Spend the next 10 minutes looking over the codebase in your breakout group.
 There are lots of comments explaining stuff.
 Make sure you're on the `solution` branch.

 Afterwards, we'll discuss each part of the starting codebase, using the commented annotations as our guide.